 4. Invokana Facts: It Can Cause Potentially Deadly Side Effects

 The FDA released a drug safety communication about Invokana in May 2015.
 This warning came after multiple adverse event reports linked Invokana and a potentially fatal complication called diabetic ketoacidosis.
 Ketoacidosis is a serious condition that can cause high levels of acid to form within the blood and potentially lead to coma or death.
 However, diabetic ketoacidosis is actually rare amongst type 2 diabetics.

 5. Invokana Facts: Taking SGLT2 Inhibitors Nearly Doubles The Risk For Leg, Foot and Toe Amputations

 In May 2016, the FDA updated Invokana’s black box warning label to mention increased amputation risks.
 According to data from two large clinical studies, type 2 diabetes patients taking Invokana as well as Invokamet showed nearly 2x the risk for lower limb amputations compared with non-users.
 As a result, the FDA recently issued two lower-limb amputation warnings for Invokana patients in 2017 alone.

 What You Can Do

 Attorneys are now accepting claims from patients suffering leg, toe and foot amputations while taking Invokana.
-If you were diagnosed with ketoacidosis while taking canagliflozin, you may have an eligible Invokana lawsuit claim.
+If you developed ketoacidosis while taking canagliflozin, you may have an eligible Invokana lawsuit claim.
 To learn how to get the justice and compensation you deserve, fill out your free claim evaluation today.
 Once you’ve submitted your information, an experienced lawyer will contact you to discuss your compensation options.